 Cottesloe Beach in Perth, Western Australia, is one of the most beautiful beaches in the world, with pure white sand and stunning sea views.
-Originally built on the beach in 1910 as an art deco ice cream parlour, the Indiana has developed over the years into a well-known restaurant, events venue and local landmark.
+Originally built on the beach in 1910 as an Art Deco ice cream parlour, the Indiana has developed over the years into a well-known restaurant, events venue and local landmark.
 It’s certainly somewhere we could spend a day!

 Flinders Street Railway Station, Victoria

 The Flinders Street station in Melbourne, Victoria, first opened in 1854 – the first railway station in Australia.
-The current main building, designed by Fawcett and Ashworth, is in the French Renaissance style and was completed in 1909.
+Flinders Street’s current main building, designed by Fawcett and Ashworth, is in the French Renaissance style and was completed in 1909.
 Named ‘Green Light’, the design’s arched entrance, clock tower, and prominent dome has earned its place as an icon of Melbourne.